I devote all my attentions to improving the welfare of my subjects, since I wish to

 Jack Lang, French Minister of Culture, October 1993.

-probably not survive it.
-It is, after all, through the monarchy that parliamentary control over the armed forces
+would probably not survive it.
+It is, after all, through the monarchy that parliamentary control over the armed

 Conor Cruise O'Brien, The Independent, 25th June 1993.

-the American, where the essentials for election to the presidency appear to be ruthless ambition, access to
+but to the American, where the essentials for election to the presidency appear to be ruthless ambition, access

 Gordon Medcalf, The Independent, 10th September 1997.

 religion and monarchy, those twin essentials affirmed by contemporary events, and towards which

 Honore de Balzac, 1842.